mikelangelo-project/openfoam-ui/README.md

 # OpenFOAM Cloud Dashboard

-This repository provides a dashboard for the OpenStack Horizon application.
+This repository provides a horizon dashboard for the OpenFOAM cloud application.
 To use it, you must also install the [backend application](https://github.com/mikelangelo-project/openfoam-cloud.git).

+## Installing via pip to an existing OpenStack Horizon installation

+You can install the horizon-openfoam dashboard via pip package manager:

+    pip install horizon-openfoam

+Edit `openstack_dashboard/local/local_settings.py` and add the following parameters at the end:

+    OFCLOUD_API_URL         = 'your_ofcloud_api_url'
+    S3_ACCESS_KEY_ID        = 'your_s3_access_key_id'
+    S3_SECRET_ACCESS_KEY    = 'your_s3_secret_access_key'
+    S3_HOST                 = 's3 host'
+    S3_PORT                 = 443

+The `OFCLOUD_API_URL` is the root URL of the [OpenFOAM Backend](https://github.com/mikelangelo-project/openfoam-cloud.git).

+To enable the dashboard copy `_6010_horizon-openfoam.py` to `openstack-dashboard/openstack_dashboard/local/enabled` (usually under `/usr/share`)

+After installing restart your apache2 server where horizon is running.

+Ubuntu/debian:

+    systemctl restart apache2.service

+CentOS:

+    systemctl restart httpd.service

-## Installing
+## Installing locally

 In order to use the OpenFOAM Horizon dashboard, one must first clone the OpenStack's Horizon project and checkout the Liberty version: